-The aim of the OwlsTeach Program is to increase the number and diversity of new secondary (7-12) chemistry, physics, and math teachers, and ensure that they will be prepared to provide high-quality, culturally responsive instruction to students in Connecticut’s highest-needs school districts.
+The aim of the OwlsTeach Program is to increase the number and diversity of new secondary (7-12) science and math teachers, and ensure that they will be prepared to provide high-quality, culturally responsive instruction to students in Connecticut’s highest-needs school districts.

 The Noyce Scholarship

 The National Science Foundation’s Robert Noyce Scholarship program is a $1.4 million grant awarded to Southern Connecticut State University (in partnership with Gateway Community College) to address a national shortage of highly-qualified STEM teachers.
 Scholarships are awarded to 30 SCSU students pursuing a bachelor’s degree in science (especially chemistry and physics) or mathematics to earn a secondary (grades 7-12) teaching certification through SCSU’s OwlsTeach program.
 Each scholarship recipient will receive full tuition and fees and up to $800 toward books for up to two years while in the OwlsTeach program (junior and senior year).
 In return, each scholarship recipient will agree to serve as a science or math teacher in a high-needs school district for at least four years after graduation.

 Apply for the Noyce Teaching Scholarship

 - SCSU College of Arts & Sciences

 - Gateway Community College

 - Hamden Public Schools